tristanbrown/development/workflows/ai_assisted_coding.md

 - Repo context still only comes from manual copy-paste.
 - ChatGPT-4o does not seem to be good at generating `plan.md`.
 It describes too much step-by-step implementation detail, while failing to summarize the high-level concepts decided in planning.

+#### Use-Cases
+- Possibly addresses the shortcomings of Method #2
+- Need to find better ways to generate `plan.md` files

+## 4. Codex Cloud
+- Set up an environment
+- Plan with chat mode
+- Request feature implementation with Code mode (with up to 4 attempts)

+#### Pros
+- Explictly choose chat mode vs code mode
+- Full repo context in both read and write
+- Automated multiple attempts (up to 4)
+- Easy to apply changes independently to different parallel branches
+- Doesn't use tokens?
+- Can install the package and run tests in the containerized environment

+#### Cons
+- In single-shot generation of 4 attempts, the different attempts don't learn from each other.
+- Not as much refinement control as Method #1
+- Messy to compare different attempt versions
+- No control over model usage?
+- Slower than local

+#### Use-Cases
+- Implementing major features or refactors
+- Need to find effective ways to diff
+- Use ChatGPT to help compare attempt versions?